ShurimasKitten/HomoclinicContinuation_COCO/README.md

 - Known bugs that I pinky promise to fix:
   - COCOs mesh-adaption has to be turned off (i.e. NAdapt = 0).
 There seems to be a conflict with updating the phase condition before each continuation step.
+  - Testing the orbit flip conditions.
+It is likley that everything works fine.

 - TODO:
   - Computation of the adjoint problem.
   - Following from the adjoint problem, the test functions for inclination flips.